 What ReedGroup is doing now

 ReedGroup will continue to monitor this guidance from the EEOC and keep you informed of any new developments in this area.
 If you are looking for assistance managing claims or to ensure compliance across your organization, ReedGroup has solutions for you.
 Check out our offerings here.
+Want to stay up-to-date on new developments in absence management?
+You can sign up for ReedGroup’s blog here.

 Information provided on this blog is intended for general educational use.
 It is not intended to provide legal advice.
 ReedGroup does not provide legal services.
 Consult an attorney for legal advice on this or any other topic.